 When most employees are working in the office, conversations are usually forthright and out in the open.
 However, with the shift to using collaboration platforms full time, the apps can evolve into a perfect storm of agitation, bullying, and passive-aggressive behavior.
 An email has always been a platform that can create misunderstandings or confusion.
 However, there is a certain formality to email which limited the damage much of the time.
 With 1-1 and group chats, almost everything is casual, and it’s very difficult to have a lengthy nuanced dialog.
 In fact, “the casual nature of many interactions means some people let their guards down, trash talk, and act unprofessionally.”
 Finding the right balance between too aggressive and transparent authenticity is the challenge.
 Collaboration platforms allow remote workers to easily surface concerns and highlight grievances both on a peer-to-peer level as well as with upper management.

 When you’re working from home, it’s easy to forget that you have to constantly maintain that professional demeanor and profile.
 The context cues provided by a given environment help to dictate behavior.
-With WFH, one is surrounded by family, dressed very casually, not in the presence of work colleagues.
+With WFH, one is surrounded by family, dressed very casually, and not in the presence of work colleagues.
 The potential for human error naturally increases.
 This informality, and decreased focus on quality, can potentially lead to even greater problems.
 Companies may “worry that workers may be more likely to ignore rules or take shortcuts when they work from home and lose touch with some reminders of corporate policies.”

 Taking it one step further, the security risk dangers of unintentional call or chat stream recording or sharing are also amplified.
 As with most of the problems articulated in this post, the potential solution comes in the form of workplace analytics.
 The insights from software monitoring tools can help IT identify digital workplace trends and take action (either in the form of employee training or policies) to change or mitigate issues before damage can be done.

 Workplace Analytics – The Panacea for Challenges of Work from Home?